tucats/gopackages/functions/README.md

 ## IO Functions
 These functions handle general input and output to files.

+### io.readdir(path)
+This reads the contents of a directory, specified as a string path.
+The result is an array of structures, one structure for each file.
+The information in the structure contains the name, mode, size, modification date, and a flag indicating if this entry is a directory or not.

 ### io.readfile(name)
 This reads the entire contents of the named file as a single large string, and returns that string as the function result.